splitio/react-native-sdk-example/ReactNativeExample/README.md

 Second thing you'll need is to install Android Studio and Xcode for Android and iOS development respectively.
 See [React Native - Setting up the development environment](https://reactnative.dev/docs/environment-setup) for more details.

-To run the app, first change the `'<API-KEY>'` string in the App.js file with the browser key of your Split environment.
+To run the app, first replace the `'<API-KEY>'` string in the App.js file with the browser key of your Split environment.
 Optionally, you can try a localhost configuration as the example below:

 ```javascript
 const factory = SplitFactory({